1518 Main St.

-The Elhi Hill High School Program provides a caring environment for students who need services beyond the traditional school day and during the summer to meet state and district standards.
+The Elhi Hill High School Program provides a caring environment for students who need services beyond the traditional school day to meet state and district standards.
 Students who graduate from Elhi Hill receive a diploma from Bonney Lake or Sumner High School.

 - Active learning is documented daily, along with behavior and attendance.

 - Each month, EHP reports Alternative Learning Experience-funded students’ progress to the state.

 - Students enrolled in classes at their home high school or Pierce County Skills Center (PCSC) for a half day are considered basic education students, not alternative learning students.